Tanq16/blog_site/_posts/homelab/2025-01-29-homelab-npm.md

 I run my homelab on a Debian machine within Docker containers.
 I also have a relatively less flexible ISP, so I don't want to expose anything directly from my router.
 Lastly I own a domain (purchased from *Cloudflare*) for my homelab use (different from the one you're reading this post on).
 For the remainder of the post, I'll refer to my domain as `revp.home`.

-Given this setup, my intention was as follows ->
+Given this setup, my intention was as follows &rarr;

 - I want to reduce what ports I expose on my Debian server, ideally such that only the reverse proxy management, reverse proxy web ports, and 53 (for DNS, yes I don't use DoH or DoT *yet*) are exposed.
 - I'd like most of my containers to not even expose ports on localhost, instead stay within the Docker network.